Xinzhou Shanxi, China Travel Guide

 Use Baidu Maps or Amap for real-time bus routes and schedules.
 These applications are mainly in Chinese but provide accurate local knowledge.

-Scooter rentals are less common for tourists.
+Scooter rentals are less frequent for tourists.

 Bicycle sharing is available in Xinzhou, and local tricycles offer short-distance rides.
 Inquire with accommodations for bike rentals.